Southern Arkansas Muleriders football: GAC (2011–present)

 In 2011, SAU, five other Arkansas colleges, and four Oklahoma colleges joined forces to become the Great American Conference.
 Leading the SAU team into the new conference was 3rd year head coach Bill Keopple.
 Keopple came to SAU after several years as a college assistant as well as a successful high school head coach.
 He brought with him an uptempo offense and multiple defense.
 The 2011 teams showed improvement on the field but finished the season with a 3–7 record.

 In 2012, the improvement was shown in a major way.
 Behind the inspired play of the offense, led by All-Americans Tyler Sykora, Mark Johnson, & Don Unamba, the Muleriders finished the season 8–3 and participated in the C.H.A.M.P.S Heart of Texas Bowl where the fell to McMurry 36–35.
 The 2013 season had high expectations with many of the starters from the 2012 squad returning.
 SAU stumbled out of the gate and finished the season 6–4.
 Despite the drop off in wins, SAU finished with consecutive winning records for the first time since 2002–2003.

-Bowl history
+Postseason appearances

+NCAA Division II playoffs

+The Muleriders have made two appearances in the NCAA Division II playoffs, with a combined record of 0–2.